raballew/okd-the-hard-way/docs/01-hypervisor.md

     --boot useserial=on
 ```

-Once the installation finished, login with username `root` and password equal to
+Once the installation finished, login with username `okd` and password equal to
-the value stored in the `ROOT_PASSWORD` variable.
+the value stored in the `USER_PASSWORD` variable.
 Exit the session with
 `CTRL+]`.
 The console can be accessed trough virsh at any time:

 ```bash